k-o-d-e-n/Realtime/README.md

 ***RealtimeRelation*** - stores reference on any database value.
 It creates link on side related object.
 On deletion related object will be deleted reference.

 ### Collections
-All collections conform to protocol `RealtimeCollection`.

-***LinkedRealtimeArray*** is array that stores objects as references.
-Source elements must located in the same reference.
-On insertion of object to this array creates link on side object.

-***RealtimeArray*** is array that stores objects by value in itself location.

-***RealtimeDictionary*** is dictionary where keys are references, but values are objects.
-On save value creates link on side key object.

-***LinkedRealtimeDictionary*** is collection like as `RealtimeDictionary`, but values store by reference. :exclamation: Not implemented yet.

-***KeyedRealtimeArray*** is collection that gets elements from elements of base collection by specific key path.
-This is the result of x.keyed(by:elementBuilder:) method where x is any RealtimeCollection.

 ```swift
 class Object: RealtimeObject {
     lazy var array: RealtimeArray<Object> = "some_array".array(from: self.dbRef)